 Around every nook and cranny, there is something to be found.
 From its fairytale cottages to its art galleries and wineries tasting rooms, the town with its European flair beckons you.
 For those with a dog in tow, Carmel by the Sea is considered one of the most dog-friendly cities.
 Almost every shop provides a water bowl, and one finds doggie treats looming nearby.

 The old-world charm of Carmel by the Sea is graced by the Monterey Coastline that sits at the western edge of the town.
 Just south of the city lies the Mission San Carlos, which dates back to 1770.
 Beyond lies Carmel Valley and the Point Lobos State Reserve, a beautiful place to hike and take in the sea air.

-If you are a wine buff the Carmel Wine Walk is a must.
-There are currently 15 tasting rooms in Carmel by the Sea and the Wine Walk Passport allows one the opportunity to visit and taste 4 flights at your choice of 9 tasting rooms.
+For the wine buff, the Carmel Wine Walk is a must.
+Currently, 15 tasting rooms located in Carmel by the Sea participate, and the Wine Walk Passport allows one the opportunity to visit and taste four flights at your choice of 9 tasting rooms.

-If you are looking for a place to dine there are an incredible amount of restaurants to tantalize everyone’s palate.
-If you are into Spanish Tapas, the Mundaka Restaurant is something a little different to try while visiting Carmel by the Sea.
+Tantalize your palate with the diversity of restaurants located in Carmel by the Sea.
+If you enjoy Spanish Tapas, the Mundaka Restaurant is something a little different to try while visiting Carmel by the Sea.

 The rooms are decorated in a European style and are very comfortable.
 Each room features a Dutch door adding to the old world charm and making you feel as if you were in Switzerland or Germany.
-For those with a dog in tow, the Hofsas House is pet friendly.
-The location of the Hofsas house is ideal for strolling almost anywhere in Carmel by the Sea.
+For those with a dog in tow, the Hofsas House is pet-friendly.
+The location of the Hofsas House is ideal for strolling almost anywhere in Carmel by the Sea.

 One can never go wrong with a weekend escape to Carmel by the Sea so take a step into Europe while staying on California’s picturesque Central Coast.
 It is one place everyone enjoys no matter what age you are.